-When using a neck rest, we recommend placing the pad so that it's behind your neck, just under the lower edge of the helmet, and in a position that lets you rest your neck on it if you need to but which doesn't force you to have your neck on it all the time.
+If you've purchased the optional neck rest, we recommend placing the pad so that it's behind your neck, just under the lower edge of the helmet, and in a position that lets you rest your neck on it if you need to but which doesn't force you to have your neck on it all the time.
 The neck rest is nice and soft, but it does transmit road vibration.